 - Australia Day http://www.australiaday.org.au

-- City of Sydney What’s On Guide http://whatson.cityofsydney.nsw.gov.au/
+- The City of Sydney What’s On Guide http://whatson.cityofsydney.nsw.gov.au/

 Easter is the most significant event in the Christian calendar.
 However, not all Australians are Christian nor celebrate this holiday for its religious context.
 There are 4.1 million people in Sydney, half of which do not identify as Christian.

-What is very common during this holiday is the giving of chocolate eggs, rabbits and bilbys, particularly on Easter Sunday.
-Rabbits are a pest in Australia and so since 1994 there has been heavy campaigning to replace the Easter Rabbit with the Easter Bilby, which is native to Australia, and sadly endangered.
+What is very common during this holiday is the giving of chocolate eggs, rabbits, and bilbies, particularly on Easter Sunday.
+Rabbits are a pest in Australia and so since 1994, there has been heavy campaigning to replace the Easter Rabbit with the Easter Bilby, which is native to Australia and sadly endangered.
 Bilby’s look similar to rabbits, with long ears and are a similar size.
 Bakeries sell hot cross buns over the Easter period.
-Hot cross buns are sweet breads with sultanas, marked with a cross over the top.
+Hot cross buns are sweet bread with sultanas, marked with a cross over the top.